 To learn more, visit Adding tags and categories.

 Next, we'll add a new page that will contain the index.

 In the Home Menu, click Pages.
 Click the + icon to add a page, then enter a page title in the field.

 If you want to create a text-only index with an emphasis on links, we recommend the Archive Block.

-On the new page, click an Insert Point and select Archive from the Block Menu.
+On the new page, click an insert point and choose Archive from the Block Menu.

-In the Archive Block Editor, select your blog page.
+In the Archive Block Editor, click your blog page.

 Click the Display tab and select Index from the Layout drop-down menu.
 Check Break Into Multiple Columns to create a multi-column index.
 We recommend this option if your index will occupy a full page and/or if you have a lot of content to display.